ZivoMartin/AVANCEMENT-PROJET-STAGE/criteres.md

 * double click on a text
     * how : we place the mouse on a text, then we double click on him.
 * onmouseenter	The pointer is moved onto an element
-    * how : we place the mouse on the body
+    * how : we place the mouse on an image
 * onmouseleave	The pointer is moved out of an element
-    * how : we move out the mouse of the body
+    * how : we move out the mouse on an image
 * onmousemove	The pointer is moving over an element
-    * how : we move the mouse on the body
+    * how : we move the mouse on an image

 ### Scenarios